k-candidate/argocd-demo-install/README.md

 ![Screenshot of the final result](/docs/assets/images/final_result.png)

+- The apps in the screenshot above are from: https://github.com/k-candidate/hello-k8s and https://github.com/k-candidate/hello-prod

 ## Things to do differently in a real env:
 - [ ] Do not use minikube :smiley:
 - [ ] Use HA for argocd.